Before I get too far along let me tell you why I can even open my big ol’ mouth about the topic of holiday hosting.

 9. think about using prepared ingredients where you are able to give up the homemade.

-10. designate family members to be in charge of keeping items filled and fresh.
+10. designate family members to be in charge of keeping food items filled and fresh.

 11. if you must use real dishes….think about having a bin with soapy water for dishes to be set in (if you aren’t making someone help you wash them!)